 The Kiwanis and Lions Clubs sold concessions at each rodeo as fund raisers.
 Grandpa was a member of the Kiwanis, and when I was old enough, he asked if I wanted to help.
 That first night, a major rainstorm began drenching the area half way through the rodeo.
 Most of the crowd left.
 Only a smattering of die-hard fans stayed in the stands covered with umbrellas or blankets.
 The rodeo didn’t stop.
 Two vivid memories I have of this are….
 One was of the steer wrestling.
 When the cowboys jumped off their horses, grabbed the horns of the steer and planted their feet, usual they gained traction on the dirt and could flip the steer over.
-In the deep mud, their boots became skis on the shallow lake of mud and the steer pushed them along with a spray of a mud wake.
-Second, was the bull riding competition.
+In the deep mud, their boots became skis on the shallow lake of mud and the steer pushed them along with a spray of mud.
+Second was the bull riding competition.
 Vividly, I recall a cowboy getting bucked off the bull, the beast stepped on him, and his whole body nearly disappeared in the sludge.
 The soft, brown muck actually saved him from very serious injury.
 But, I bet he was sore.
 Yet, soreness is familiar territory for a cowboy.

-Paid Work begins.
 I started my first paid job at age eleven.
 I would feed calves in the morning and after school for Reed McEntire’s farm.
 Once summer came, my duties were expanded to moving pipe, cleaning the barn after milking, and helping with the yard work around their home.
 My employment came to an end there when mom felt like he was not increasing my wages fairly.
-I might have been young, but I know I was diligent and conscientious worker, and she felt like I was being taken advantage of.
+I might have been young, but I know I a was diligent and conscientious worker, and she felt like I was being taken advantage of.
 Being my first job, I had no idea what was considered fair.

-Being a good sized, and strong young man, I also was frequently asked to help “buck hay” for farmers.
+Being a good sized and strong young man, I also was frequently asked to help “buck hay” for farmers.
 Which meant helping to gather the 50 to 70 pound bales from the field and stack them in covered hay sheds.
 It was hard work, but, in retrospect, I liked it.
 Now, in the twenty-first century, most bales are one to two tons and only moved by tractors and other equipment.
 Moving bales by hand is considered archaic and inefficient farming.
 However, it is sad to see that character building opportunity go away for country raised kids.

-At about 14, Dad helped me get a job at Parker Brothers, the John Deere dealership, where he worked.
+At about age 14, Dad helped me get a job at Parker Brothers, the John Deere dealership, where he worked.
 I remember my first assignment was to wax several used combines so they “sparkled” for resale.
 Combines have A LOT of surface area.
 Daniel, in The Karate Kid movie (1984), had nothing on me for experience in “wax on” and “wax off”.
 Later, my duties expanded there too.
 During the school year I would go in to vacuum, sweep, and mop the sales floor and parts area.
 In the summer I was running parts around (I received my driver’s license at age 14), delivering combines that couldn’t fit on the semi they had, washing tractors before the mechanics worked on them, and I even began to learn to do body and paint work on used equipment that was being refurbished for resale.
 I enjoyed the job.
 Cleaning out the drain on the cement pad where the tractors were washed off was the least desirable.
 It was filled with grains, tractor lubricants, and manure, a “toxic” combination in sight and smell.
 I wore a protective, filtered breathing mask to do that job as I did for painting equipment.

-During my senior year a fire took out the sales area of this Park Brothers John Deere dealer.
+During my senior year a fire took out the sales area of the dealership.
 My dad bought what was left of the building, basically the shop area only, and started his own repair shop, Reed’s Farm Repair, but he did not do any sales of used or new equipment.
 One other short term, but in retrospect, awesome job I had was working on a Navajo Sheep Ranch.
 (It wasn’t run by Navajos, that was the breed of long-haired sheep that was raised on it.)
 It was owned by a wealthy man from California, but Mark Anderson was hired as the live-on-site manager.
 I moved pipe, built pole and rail fences, repaired barbed wire fences, sprayed weeds, and cleaned the shop.
 It was hard but rewarding work.
 A particular fond memory was how Mark and his family treated me so much like family.
 I didn’t have to bring my own lunch each day.
 Near noon Mark came and found me where ever I was working, we went to his house, washed up, and I sat with his family for a delicious meal.
 Afterwards, we would go downstairs into the cool basement, lay on the carpeted floor and fall asleep for about thirty minutes before going back out and tackling the afternoon work.

-Sports.
-Once I reached seventh grade I was able to play running-back and defensive-end on the school football team.
+Once I reached seventh grade I was able to play running back and defensive end on the school football team.
 Again, I was a big kid.
 Only one other kid in the middle school compared with me in size at that time.
 I played football for three years.
 I decided to stop my sophomore year for two reasons…One, I was getting hit harder than I could hit back (that wasn’t fun), and the coach was an arrogant jerk.
 (I don’t use that term often, but that term seems most accurate based upon how he treated me, and how I saw him treat many others not within his favor.)
 I did play a little basketball, but only on the church ward team.
 I was okay in skill level, but not great.

 I continued to play soccer all through high school.
 At that time Idaho had not officially recognized it as a sanctioned sport.
 We competed against AYSO club teams in Idaho and played against school sponsored teams in Utah.
 We weren’t a great team, but we had fun and broke ground for an expanded program for years to come.
 I don’t know how coach Jerry Moore pulled it off without it being an official sport, but he gave us athletic “letters” for playing.